OpenZeppelin/openzeppelin-contracts/README.md

 > You need to be using a framework like [Truffle] or [Embark] for the above import statements to work!
 Check out these guides.

-You can find the API documentation [online][API docs].
-Keep in mind that it’s a work in progress, and don’t hesitate to ask questions in [our Slack][Slack].
+On our site you will find a few [guides] to learn about the diferent parts of OpenZeppelin, as well as [documentation for the API][API docs].
+Keep in mind that the API docs are work in progress, and don’t hesitate to ask questions in [our Slack][Slack].

 ## Security